jphall663/awesome-machine-learning-interpretability/README.md

 If you want to contribute to this list (*and please do!*), read over the [contribution guidelines](contributing.md), send a [pull request](https://github.com/jphall663/awesome-machine-learning-interpretability/compare), or file an [issue](https://github.com/jphall663/awesome-machine-learning-interpretability/issues/new).

-If something you contributed or found here is missing after our September 2023 redeux, please check the [archive](https://github.com/jphall663/awesome-machine-learning-interpretability/blob/master/archive/README.md.bak).
+If something you contributed or found here is missing after our September 2023 reboot, please check the [archive](https://github.com/jphall663/awesome-machine-learning-interpretability/blob/master/archive/README.md.bak).

 ## Contents